-Mushin (without heart, without mind) means: (1) complete cutting off of the thought-streams5 (2) freedom from unnecessary thoughts while engaged in some activity.
+Mushin (without heart, without mind) means: (1) complete cutting off of the thought-streams and (2) freedom from unnecessary thoughts while engaged in some activity.
 There are those who disregard the first as some sort of exaggeration, but it is clear that Daikaku and Bukko meant it literally.
 Westerners who identify consciousness with thought, which is only a movement in it, tend to think that absence of thought would be something like deep sleep or a total annihilation – there would be nothing left at all.

 Zen teachers are not much concerned with this objection on the intellectual plane; they are concerned with it on the emotional plane, when it seems to a student on the brink that mushin would be a great death.
 All the koans are designed to wrap thought and feeling into one bundle, which is then thrown out.